Best of Hiking New Zealand

 Weather In New Zealand

 New Zealand’s climate is rich and diverse, varying from warm subtropical in the north to cool temperate climates in the south.
 The two islands have 12 distinct climate zones.
-New Zealand also boasts severe alpine conditions in the Alps.
+New Zealand also experiences severe alpine conditions in the Southern Alps.
 Given that the mountains run the length of New Zealand in a North-South orientation, there is great variation in weather depending on what side of the range you are on.
-The West Coast of the South Island is the wettest area whereas 100km east of the mountains is the driest area.
+The West Coast of the South Island is the wettest area whereas 60 miles east of the mountains is the driest area.

 The coldest month of the year is July (~35°F/1°C average) and the warmest is usually January/February (~73°F/23°C average).
 Be prepared for a range of weather, temperature, and precipitation.